agriyantosk/remwaste-react-app/README.md

-# remwaste-react-app (REM Waste – Redesign Challenge)
+# remwaste-react-app (REM Waste – Redesign Challenge / Technical Test)

 Before diving into visual changes or code, I decided to take a step back and understand the context around the task.
 What is the nature of the waste management industry?
 Where does REM Waste sit within that landscape?
 Who are the real people using this skip selection interface, and what do they expect when landing on this page?